oneeve8/kobble-data/content/videonarrativehowto.md

 To move an item, select edit, then tap and drag the triple bar on the right.
 You can also move tracks.
 Items can also be moved in the same way.
 So you can organise your channels tracks and items however you want.

+Next I’ll show you how to create a Markdown file.
+Select the plus sign next to the track you want to add a

 Kobble is so unique, that you may not have ever seen anything like it before.

 With Kobble, you can collect scattered information from various sources and bring it all together into one place.